stdevPavelmc/mailad/AD_Requirements.md

 **Note:** We encourage the use of Samba AD, the internet is full of good tutorials about how to use samba as an AD controller

-## LDAPS or securing your LDAP communications
+## LDAPS Or Securing Your LDAP Communications

 If you use Samba 4 you can start using secure LDAP (LDAPS) from start, you just need to specify `SECURELDAP=yes` in the `/etc/mailad/mailad.conf` file when configuring the provision.